-Modern dictionaries of African English, Akan (Akuapem, Twi, Fanti), Gbe (Ewe), Gikuyu (Kikuyu, Meru), Hausa, Igbo, Luganda, Lingala, Swahili, Ururimi (Kinyarwanda, Kirundi), Yoruba, for playing the Wo Aka* game.
+Modern dictionaries of English (Inglish, African), Akan (Akuapem, Twi, Fanti), Ga-Dangme, Gbe (Ewe), Gikuyu (Kikuyu, Meru), Hausa, Igbo, Luganda, Lingala, Swahili, Ururimi (Kinyarwanda, Kirundi), Yoruba, Gur (Moore, Mossi, Mampruli, Dagbani, Frafra), Wolof, for playing the Wo Aka* game.

 This online version also contains volunteer submissions that have not been vetted for correctness.